 A vintage DIY Valentine Mailbox is the perfect party decoration for your Valentine's Day party.
 Imagine a decorative Cupid's Mailbox surrounded by a delicious assortment of homemade desserts and candies to celebrate the occasion.

-Your party guests can use the decorated box to "mail" special valentines to friends and loved ones at the party.
-Plus, it would make a wonderful table centerpiece and focal point for your evening.
+Your party guests can use the decorated box to "mail" valentines to friends and loved ones at the party.
+Also, it makes a wonderful table centerpiece and focal point for your evening.

 Mom's Recipe Scrapbooks (c.
 1920s)

-Another option is to have the mailbox available for guests to post their own Valentines.
-Guests may bring Valentines with them, or you can have an assortment of funny Valentines and a pen handy for guests to use.
+Another option is to have the Cupid's mailbox available for guests to post their own Valentines.
+Guests may bring prepared Valentines with them, or you can have available an assortment of funny Valentines and a pen handy for guests to use.